-Guidelines for the University of Auckland support for trans students’ legal name change
+Guidelines for the University of Auckland support for trans and gender diverse students’ legal name change

-Trans is the preferred terminology by trans staff and students on campus, hence its use in these guidelines.
+Trans and gender diverse are the preferred terminology by trans and gender diverse staff and students on campus, hence their use in these guidelines.

 The University of Auckland is committed to achieving an inclusive and equitable study and work environment.